 Shadowlore is more of a general "dark" board, primarily aimed at vampires; they also have sub-boards for other topics such as therians, witchcraft, and goth subculture, as well as otherkin.

 Various of the message boards above have chat features attached to the boards; check individually for any scheduled chats.

-Also, it is frustrating to me as non-animal-kin that the "otherkin" tag there is dominated by animal-kin and therians.
-I agree that philosophically therians can be considered a kind of otherkin (in the broad sense of being a non-human in a human body), but it makes it hard to find the "mythic" types, because animal folks have always been more populous overall than us "mythicals".
+Also, it is frustrating to me as non-animal-kin that the "otherkin" population there is dominated by animal-kin and therians.
+I agree that technically therians can be considered a kind of otherkin in the broad sense of being non-human, and there is definitely community history of some folk moving in both circles, but it makes it hard to find the "mythic" types, because animal folks have always been more populous overall than mythics.
 I would love to see more elves, faery, and sidhe over there.
-(I begin to see the need for a more-specific term like "faeborn" to desginate exactly this category of mythical-magical folk...)
+(I begin to see the need for a more-specific term like "faeborn" or "mythic" to desginate exactly this category of mythical-magical folk...)

-Meetups and Other Informal Events
+Meetups and Informal Events